 Before you take a big gulp, give your palate a gentle introduction.
 Your first sip should be tiny, just enough to coat your tongue and let your taste buds know what’s coming.
 This small taste helps acclimate your mouth to the proof and temperature of the whiskey.
 As the experts at The Bardstown Bourbon Company suggest, “Take a tiny first sip to get used to it.
 Then, take another small sip and focus on how it feels in your mouth and what flavors you taste.”
 This approach prevents your senses from being overwhelmed, allowing you to focus on the actual flavors instead of just the heat.

-Add a Few Drops of Water to Soften the Heat
+Try Adding a Few Drops of Water

 Adding a little water to your bourbon is a classic move for a reason.
 A few drops can slightly lower the alcohol percentage, which immediately dials down the intensity of the burn.
 This is especially helpful for higher-proof bourbons.
 More importantly, water can chemically alter the spirit by breaking apart flavor compounds, which helps release new aromas and tastes that were previously hidden.
 Use a straw or a water dropper to add one drop at a time, then give the glass a swirl.
 You might be surprised by how much the character of the bourbon changes.

-Try the “Kentucky Chew” to Unlock Flavors
+Master the “Kentucky Chew”

 Once you’re comfortable, it’s time to try a technique straight from the heart of bourbon country: the “Kentucky Chew.”
 It might sound a little funny, but it’s one of the best ways to experience every nuance a bourbon has to offer.
 After taking a small sip, gently swish the liquid around your mouth as if you were chewing on it.
 Keep your mouth slightly open to let in a little air.
 This process of aerating the bourbon and coating your entire palate ensures you’re engaging all of your taste buds, helping you identify a wider spectrum of flavors.

-Let Your Bourbon Breathe for a Few Minutes
+Let Your Bourbon Rest for a Moment

 Just like a fine wine, bourbon benefits from a little time to breathe.
 After you pour it into the glass, let it sit for a few minutes before you start tasting.
 This allows some of the more volatile alcohol vapors to evaporate, so when you go to nose the whiskey, you’re greeted with pleasant aromas instead of a harsh alcoholic sting.
 Giving the glass a gentle swirl during this time will help speed up the process.
 This simple act of patience makes the initial approach much smoother and sets the stage for a more enjoyable and flavorful tasting experience.